Question: How do I book an assessment?

 The Differentiating and adapting the curriculum section has many specific ideas.

 Under Websites for teachers, click on Responding to Individual needs.

 Scroll down to the section on Dyslexia.
 You will find a wealth of information.

 The Dyslexia Foundation also has some great resources to help teachers.

-Thank you for being willing to support XXX in your class and for taking the time to email us.
+Thank you for being willing to support this student in your class and for taking the time to email us.